CALL US: +44 (0)20 8004 3492

 An EAD relates only to verifying an individual’s permission to work in the US.
 It does not confer any rights to enter or remain in the US.
 Further, EADs are only issued where the individual has a valid visa or lawful US immigration status.

-Difference between employment authorization and H1B work permission
+What is the difference between employment authorization and H1B work permission?

 The H-1B classification grants specific work permissions to visa holders and their spouses, which are not to be confused with the EAD.
 H-1B visa holders do not need to apply for an EAD card.
 Their permission to work forms part of their visa benefits but, importantly, is limited to performing a qualifying role for a qualifying US sponsor (ie the petitioning employer) per their USCIS H-1B petition.
 Other work visas such as the L1 and E2 also provide employment authorization to the holder inherent within the visa classification and subject to the specific visa rules.